 Atomic Layer Deposition (ALD)

 ALD is a chemical vapor deposition technique that allows for chemical growth of materials one atomic layer at a time.
 A metal-organic precursor and an oxidative co-reactant are used to deposit conformal films on surfaces.
 We use this technique to grow tailored architectures for unique materials for the next-generation heterogeneous catalytsts or as model platforms for environmental studies.
-This instrument is currently being refurbished by the Microfabrication Facility and added to their suite of instruments for our use. *located at 436 Minerals & Materials Building **This instrument effort is in collaboration with Dr. Chito Kendrick, Prof. Paul Bergstrom and Prof. Joshua Pearce of the Department of Electrical and Computer Engineering
+This instrument is currently being refurbished by the Microfabrication Facility and added to their suite of instruments for our use. *located at 436 Minerals & Materials Building **This instrument effort was in collaboration with Dr. Chito Kendrick, Prof. Paul Bergstrom and Prof. Joshua Pearce of the Department of Electrical and Computer Engineering

 Facilities we use at Michigan Technological University

 The Applied Chemical and Morphological Analysis Laboratory (ACMAL) is a University Shared Facility which is part of the Materials Characterization & Fabrication Facilities.
 ACMAL houses an extensive array of electron microanalytical and X-ray instruments.
 ACMAL is managed by the Department of Materials Science and Engineering. *located at 6th floor Minerals & Materials Building

 The Microfabrication Facility (MFF) is Michigan Tech’s resource for micro- and nano-scaled research and development of solid state electronics, micro electro mechanical systems (MEMS), and microsystems materials and devices.
 The ALD instrument will be added to the suite of instruments in the MFF. *located at 4th floor Minerals & Materials Building

 Other instruments are available within the Department of Chemistry at Michigan Tech